FIWARE/tutorials.IoT-over-MQTT/README.md

 Because we have specifically provisioned the device (`motion001`) - the IoT Agent is able to map attributes before raising a request with the Orion Context Broker.

-You can see that a measurement has been recorded, by retrieving the entity data from the context broker.
+You can see that a measurement has been recorded by retrieving the entity data from the context broker.
 Don't forget to add the `fiware-service` and `fiware-service-path` headers.

 #### :five: Request: